Tuesday, September 22, 2015

-ABSTRACT: The impact of private benefits extraction on the values of oligopolistic firms is analyzed.
-Private benefits are assumed to generate costs which are passed through the organizational structure and create price distortion in the downstream product market.
-For a wide range of industry concentrations, we prove that this may affect the profit (i.e. the value) of the firms in a positive sense since the intensity of rivalry is curbed by the cost increase.
-This reduces incentive to merge in the industry ; antitrust implications are therefore discussed.
-In oligopoly, private benefits extraction may enhance the profits while still generating a welfare loss: this suggests that corporate governance cannot be divorced from competition policy in industries where managerial opportunism generates expropriation costs.
+ABSTRACT: This paper analyzes the impact of private benefit extraction on the value of oligopolistic firms.
+Private benefits are assumed to generate costs that are passed on through the organizational structure and create price distortions in the downstream market for products.
+We show that this may positively affect the profits (i.e., the market value) of firms because the intensity of the rivalry is curbed by the increase in cost.
+In an oligopoly situation, private benefit extraction may enhance profits while still generating a welfare loss.
+This suggests that corporate governance cannot be divorced from competition policy in industries where managerial opportunism generates expropriation costs.